democracyforwardaotearoanewzealand/introduction/README.md

 **How do I understand the issues?**

 Good question.
 I can learn something from anyone.
 I consider myself an agile listener.
 And I never believe everything I read.
 That's called critical thinking.
-And aa lot of people will write and speak in a way that forces their views.
+And a lot of people will write and speak in a way that forces their views.
 And healthy discourse can stop that from happening.
 And the people involved will respect eachother more and understand eachother more if we have healthy discourse.

 And healthy discourse involves being able to doubt things.
-And form our own viwes.
+And form our own views.

 So I like to find better ways to understand things.
 And that's like a muscle.